NextCenturyCorporation/neon/README.md

 note: all projects share a common javascript configuration, so the package.json file is dynamically generated from the package.json.template in the top level neon folder

+## Project structure

+The neon project is broken down into several sub projects.
+The neon-server subproject includes the neon server and its client API.

+Each widget is a separate subproject which is stored in the widgets folder.